-The positive engagement of suppliers with the audit far has so been very encouraging.
-For example, in response to Askews it. and Holts circulated accessibility guidance their customers, which is available on the E-book Audit 2016 website.
+The positive engagement of suppliers with the audit so far has been very encouraging.
+For example, in response to it, Askews and Holts circulated accessibility guidance to their customers, which is available on the E-book Audit 2016 website.
 Jacqui Holborn, Customer Care Director, stated "Askews and Holts have been pleased to use the audit as an opportunity to clarify our accessibility guidance for customers." (eBook Accessibility Audit Project Team, 2016j).